Kentucky Brachial Plexus Injury Attorneys

 Here in Kentucky, the statute of limitations for medical malpractice lawsuits is one year.
 This means you have one year from the date that the injury or illness occurred, or from the date a child is diagnosed with such a condition, to get a claim filed.
 If the malpractice statute of limitations expires before your lawsuit is filed, you will no longer be able to secure compensation for your losses.

 However, in some cases, it may take more than a year before Erb’s palsy or other birth injuries are discovered and confirmed.
 This can make it difficult for families to know whether they have the right to seek compensation through a medical malpractice claim.
 The attorneys at Wilt Injury Lawyers can provide counsel, so do not hesitate to contact us as soon as possible.

 Do you have a brachial plexus injury attorney near me?

 Wilt Injury Lawyers has offices in Louisville and Lexington:

 If you are too injured or ill to travel to us, we can arrange a phone or video conference.
 We also make hospital visits when necessary.

 Compassionate brachial plexus injury lawyers serving Lexington & Louisville

 Giving birth is meant to be a joyful and exciting time in a family’s life.
 When a medical professional causes injury to your baby, however, the emotional and financial stress can be overwhelming.
-Let the Kentucky birth injury attorneys at Wilt & Associates help.
+Let the Kentucky birth injury attorneys at Wilt Injury Lawyers help.
 We understand how to handle the complex nature of these types of cases, as well as work to secure the maximum compensation to which your family is entitled.
 To find out how we can help, and to schedule a free consultation, call 502-253-9110 or fill out our contact form.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.